limjazel/notes/index.md

 layout: home

 hero:
-  name: "Notes"
+  name: "Wiki, docs, notes and ramblings."
-  text: "Wiki, docs, notes and ramblings."
+  text: "A lot of texts."
-  tagline: My great project tagline
+  tagline: There is no tagline.
   actions:
     - theme: brand
       text: Markdown Examples